Column Store

 The second parameter, vec, is a vector literal in row-oriented format:

-• BlockVector data is specified by a vector of vectors.
-A one-element block could be represented by its element; an empty block by missing literal.
+TupleVectordata is specified either by a matrix or by a vector of (regular or named) tuples.BlockVectordata is specified by a vector of vectors.
+A one-element block could be represented by its element; an empty block bymissingliteral.

 Test Suite